Is Google Fiber Phone available to everyone?

 Yes, you can block your caller ID by dialing *67 on your phone before dialing a number, or by typing *67 in the Hangouts box before typing a number.

-Can I use my home answering machine to listen to messages instead of using Fiber Phone's voicemail service?
+Can I use my home answering machine to listen to messages instead of using Google Fiber Phone's voicemail service?

 Yes.
-Because Fiber Phone picks up calls after 25 seconds, you'll need to set your answering machine to pick up calls within two, three, or four rings, which are typically 10, 16, and 20 seconds.
-If you choose to have your answering machine pick up your calls, you won't be able to use Fiber Phone's voicemail features, such as sending a transcription of voicemails, along with an audio file, to your email address.
+Because Google Fiber Phone picks up calls after 25 seconds, you'll need to set your answering machine to pick up calls within two, three, or four rings, which are typically 10, 16, and 20 seconds.
+If you choose to have your answering machine pick up your calls, you won't be able to use Google Fiber Phone's voicemail features, such as sending a transcription of voicemails, along with an audio file, to your email address.

 Can I make long distance calls?